laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-bednar-14-vss/index.md

+---
----abstract: Analysis and interpretation of a visual scene to extract its category, such as whether it contains an animal, is typically assumed to involve higher-level associative brain areas.
+abstract: Analysis and interpretation of a visual scene to extract its category, such as whether it contains an animal, is typically assumed to involve higher-level associative brain areas.
 Previous proposals have been based on a series of processing steps organized in a multi-level hierarchy that would progressively analyze the scene